Dead Forever: Live at Sphere: Dead Forever Experience

-A pop-up exhibit called the "Dead Forever Experience" was opened at the Venetian resort for the entirety of the residency's first leg.
-The exhibit featured a one-fourth scale model of the Wall of Sound, a gallery of drummer Mickey Hart's art, archivists David Lemieux's concert tape collection, and a gallery of Grateful Dead tour photos spanning from 1965 to 1995.
+Destination experience company Vibee produced a 30,000 square foot, free pop-up exhibit named the "Dead Forever Experience" in the Venetian resort for the entirety of the residency's first leg, drawing over 200,000 visitors.
+The exhibit featured a one-fourth scale model of the Wall of Sound, a gallery of drummer Mickey Hart's art, archivists David Lemieux's concert tape collection, Participation Row, a Sirius XM Studio, dedicated poster shop, and a gallery of Grateful Dead tour photos spanning from 1965 to 1995.
 Additionally, fans who purchased a VIP package could view a performance of the band's 2023 performance at Cornell University.
 The exhibit also served as a merchandise store and cocktail bar with speciality Grateful Dead themed drinks.

 During the second leg of the residency, the exhibit was scaled back significantly in size, serving only as a pop-up store without any of the exhibits from the prior year.

 Reception

 The residency has been positively received by both fans and critics.
 The combination of the band's performance and Sphere's cutting-edge visuals and audio technology was frequently highlighted as a standout feature of the residency.
 Reviewers commended the immersive experience, with some noting the innovative use of spatial audio and the unique visual storytelling that accompanied each performance.
 The residency was celebrated for its fresh approach to the band's classic music and its ability to captivate both longtime fans and newcomers.

 The first leg of the Dead Forever: Live at Sphere residency ranks as the 10th-highest-grossing concert residency of all time, with gross revenues of $131,449,777 from 476,945 tickets sold.

 Dead Forever's first leg won the Residency of the Year award at the 2025 Pollstar Awards.